-PGE is subject to ongoing regulation by the FERC, the OPUC and by certain federal, state, and local authorities under environmental, permitting, and other laws.
+PGE is subject to ongoing regulation by the FERC, the OPUC, and by certain federal, state, and local authorities under environmental, permitting, and other laws.
 Such regulation significantly influences the Company's operating environment and affects many aspects of its business.
 The Company cannot predict with certainty the future course of such changes or the ultimate effect that they might have on its business, and such changes could delay or adversely affect business planning and transactions and substantially increase the Company's costs.

-OPUC regulates the prices that PGE charges, which is a major factor in determining the Company's operating income, financial position, liquidity, and credit ratings.
+The OPUC regulates the prices that PGE charges, which is a major factor in determining the Company's operating income, financial position, liquidity, and credit ratings.
 As a general matter, PGE relies on customer prices to recover most of the costs incurred in connection with the operation of its business, including, among other things, costs related to capital projects (such as the construction of new facilities or the modification of existing facilities), the costs of compliance with legislative and regulatory requirements (including environmental laws), and the costs of damage from storms and other natural disasters.
+Prices paid by customers are impacted by commodity prices, costs and capital investments, particularly investments made to meet increased customer demand and meet the state's clean energy goals.
 Regulators may deny recovery of costs it considers imprudently incurred.
 Although the OPUC is required to establish customer prices that are fair, just, and reasonable, it has significant discretion in the interpretation of this standard.
+The Company's cost recovery proceedings may not authorize sufficient revenues, or the actual costs could exceed its authorized or forecasted costs.
 PGE attempts to manage its costs at levels consistent with OPUC-approved prices.
 However, if the Company is unable to do so, or if such cost management results in increased operational risk, the Company's financial and operating results could be adversely affected.